Janelle Shane explains AI with weirdness and humor, in book form

 Shane: This is how I explain things to myself in my own voice.
 I remember kind of overhearing when I was doing rehearsals, actually, for the TED conference, and I overheard a couple of the coaches saying to each other, “No, she really does sound like that!”
 So yeah, it’s not an act!
 This is really how I talk about these things and how I like to write them down for myself so they sort of make sense.
 I’m telling myself this story to sort of put my thoughts in order.

 Definitely, this approach where focusing in on examples and especially on these kind of memorable things — that’s what’s going to stick around after you’re done reading the book.
 It’s not like my bullet-pointed principles of AI weirdness was going to stick in [your] mind as much as the story about, you know, the AI that got confused about whether we’re supposed to be identifying fish and whether human fingers holding the trophy fish are part of the fish.
-Or, you know, the AI that was told to sort a list of numbers and [it] deleted the list, therefore eliminating all the sorting errors, thus technically getting a perfect score.
+Or, you know, the AI that was told to sort a list of numbers and deleted the list, therefore eliminating all the sorting errors, thus technically getting a perfect score.

 So that sort of focusing in on these really weird, very non-human sorts of things to do … I think in part comes from the first way that I encountered machine learning, which was as a freshman in college in 2002, sitting in on a lecture by a guy who’s studying evolutionary algorithms.
 His name is Professor Erik Goodman, and he was explaining his research and telling just these same kinds of stories.
 And I remember that just really grabbed me and was so weird and memorable and made sense, but was also difficult to picture, you know — kind of like studying the natural world in a way.
 And so that really kind of was the way I got drawn into machine learning.